kalyani234/MLProjects/README.md

 A common example for multinomial logistic regression would be predicting the class of an iris flower between 3 different species.

 Here we will be using basic logistic regression to predict a binomial variable.
 This means it has only two possible outcomes.

+In the project we are predicting Submarine hitted by Rock or mine by considering the Sonar data of Rock and Mine by applying Logistic Regression Model